garrandall/popular-music-data/tracks/get-you-daniel-caesar-kali-uchis.md

 You're all I need
 Every time I get a bit inside I feel it

-Oooooooh, who could've thought I'd get you
+Oh, who could've thought I'd get you
-Oooooooh, who could've thought I'd get you
+Oh, who could've thought I'd get you

 And when we're making love
 Your cries they can be heard from far and wide